pifroggi/vs_degrade/README.md

 If nothing is set, all planes will be degraded.

 __*`path`* (optional)__
-Path to libturbo-jpeg in case it is not auto-detected.
+Path to libjpeg-turbo, in case it is not auto-detected.

 <br />

 ## FFmpeg Degradation
-Runs randomizable ffmpeg commands in chunks directly on a YUV clip as is, without upsampling chroma or doing any format/color conversions.
+Runs randomizable FFmpeg commands in chunks directly on a YUV clip as is, without upsampling chroma or doing any format/color conversions.
 Can add spatial and temporal compression artifacts within each chunk.

 ```python
 import vs_degrade